myersm0/talon-organteq/README.md

 All manuals support up to 10 stops, except for the Great which can go up to 20.

 ## Commands
+The following are _voice commands_ that you issue (speak) while the Organteq app is focused.

 ### Basic Stop Control
 ```
 great one three twelve      # toggle stops 1, 3, and 12 on the Great